Code-Institute-Submissions/IgnazioSotgiu-original-crafts/README.md

 The navigation bar is present on all pages across the website for a consistent and smooth user experience.
 After the user performs the search is possible to click on the products to see the product details, add them to the trolley and complete the purchase on the checkout page.
 Is possible to complete a purchase even for not registered users.
 Messages are displayed across the website following different user actions to inform customers of their action's results improving the user experience.
-The payment is allowed using credit cards and stripe.
+The payment is allowed using credit cards and secured by stripe.
 Registered customers can also check their purchase history and leave reviews on products they bought.
 See the [Website Map](./static/docs/website-map.png)